Where is the best place to save photos? How to store photos

 A simple solution for amateur photographers

-NAS for the whole family
+Network storage for the whole family

 For computer processing professionals

-If your Mac has a Thunderbolt™ interface and speed is your top storage requirement, then My Book Thunderbolt™ Duo is for you.
-Like the My Book Live Duo, this drive has two hard drives inside and can be from 4TB to 8TB.
-But the use of a bi-directional Thunderbolt interface provides unmatched fast multitasking with video editing programs, 3D rendering and other "heavy" graphics programs.
-This dual-drive drive can be configured to work in the mode you need: RAID 0 for speed (fast Thunderbolt interface allows you to unleash the full potential of such an array), RAID 1 for data protection, or JBOD for drive-by-drive operation.
-Another useful feature of this device is that in Mac OS® X, the My Book Thunderbolt Duo drive can be made a bootable external device.
+If your Mac has a Thunderbolt™ interface and your main storage requirement is speed, then the My Book Thunderbolt™ Duo is for you.
+Like the My Book Live Duo, this drive has two hard drives inside, and its capacity can be from 4 to 8 TB.
+But the use of a bidirectional Thunderbolt interface provides unsurpassed fast multitasking with video editing programs, 3D rendering programs and other “heavy” graphics programs.
+This two-disk drive can be configured to operate in the mode you need: RAID 0 for speed (the fast Thunderbolt interface allows you to unlock the full potential of such an array), RAID 1 for data protection, or JBOD to work with each drive separately.
+Another one useful feature this device: In Mac OS® X, you can make your My Book Thunderbolt Duo drive a bootable external device.

-WD Red is built for NAS use
+WD Red is designed for NAS use

 Summarize?